aws/iot-atlas/src/hugo/content/en-us/implementations/aws/deviceOnboarding/Provisioning-JITP/_index.md

 8. The First connection will timeout and fail.
 But JITP will now create a new Thing named JITP_Demo_Device (as per the Common Name set in CSR), register the device certificate and attach the security policy as per the JITP_template.
 The subsequent connections should be successful.

+## Considerations
+This implementation covers the basics of device onboarding using Just-in-time Provisioning.
+It does not cover certain aspects that may arise in production use.